Upper Mustang Tiji Festival

 Table of Contents

-Background of Tiji festival
+Background of Tiji Festival

 While the exact date of inception of the Tiji festival is unclear, it is believed to have started during the 17th century.
 The folk history suggests that Dorje Jono, a deity in Vajrayana Buddhism, controlled evil forces to bring peace and prosperity to the land of Mustang.
 So, the inhabitants of Lo Manthang started this festival to celebrate the triumph of good over evil and revere the legacy of Dorje Jono and Padmasambhava Guru Rinpoche.

 The festival holds the same level of significance to this day and reflects the inspiring and vibrant Buddhist culture of the Annapurna Circuit region.
+Trekkers also go through the Manaslu Circuit Trek to participate in in the festival.

 Celebration of Tiji festival

 Tiji is a vibrant and colorful occasion that garners tremendous participation from the local people of Mustang.
 Steeped in tradition and symbolism, the Tiji festival is believed to bring hope and peace to Lo Manthang residents.
-On top of religious significance, Tiji touts a vibrant and upbeat ambiance with colorful masked dances, special Vajrakila rituals, and prayer chants.
+On top of religious significance, Tiji boasts a vibrant and upbeat ambiance with colorful masked dances, special Vajrakila rituals, and prayer chants.

 The date of the 3-dayTiji celebration is fixed according to the Tibetan lunar calendar every year during May.
-This year i.e. 2023, the Tiji festival is all set to take place on the 16th, 17th, and 18th of May.
-It is an incredible opportunity to experience collective cultural joy in a remote hidden region of the Annapurna Circuit Trekking route.
+This year, i.e., 2023, the Tiji festival is all set to take place on the 16th, 17th, and 18th of May.
+It is an incredible opportunity to experience collective cultural joy in a remote, hidden region of the Annapurna Circuit Trekking Route.

-The upper Mustang Tiji festival is organized by Choedhe Monastery which lies directly to the right of Dragkar-Thegchen Ling Gompa.
+The upper Mustang Tiji festival is organized by Choedhe Monastery, which lies directly to the right of Dragkar-Thegchen Ling Gompa.
 The monastery follows the Shakya-pa sect of Tibetan Buddhism and is headed by a Rimpoche.
 Close to 65 monks from Lo Manthand, Nheyul, and Chhosyer live in this monastery and are responsible + trained for this festival.

 Monks play a vital role in the Tenchi festival, performing powerful dances and rituals to frighten away evil spirits.
-They wear elaborate colorful costumes with jewelry and are dressed in bright, traditionally crafted masks.
+They wear elaborate, colorful costumes with jewelry and are dressed in bright, traditionally crafted masks.

 The prayer is led by Vajra's master, a monk who is empowered by Shakya Gongma Rinpoche and dances in the center.
 This lead monk must remain in a solitary retreat for three months and have extensive knowledge of Cham.